How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Continuous nurture post-hire

 What happens once you’ve filled an open role and the new hire is onboarding with your organization?
 Though DEI plays a role in your hiring process, it’s important that it remains a part of your post-hire plan, too.
-This means ensuring that your DEI tech stack includes tools and resources that recruiters and teams at large can leverage to create more inclusive work environments — both in-person but especially remotely — that help new hires better transition into their roles while feeling included among their new peers.
+This means ensuring that your DEI tech stack includes tools and resources that recruiters and teams at large can leverage to create more inclusive work environments.

 Create inclusive communities